 Her main goal would be to increase the number of direct sales she has and solidify her brand so that more retailers will want to sell her clothes.
 She’d also like to have more free time so that she can spend it with her children, and take up painting again (Another creative passion of hers).
 Helen loves making clothes and that aspect of her business comes naturally to her.
 However, she wants to be able to focus less on the administrative and sales side of things.

-Helen feels stretched on a day to day basis to try and meet the demands of her growing business as well as running a busy home.
+Helen feels stretched on a day to day basis to try and meet the demands of her growing business.
+Not only running the business she is running a busy home as well.
 Whilst her business has a reasonable turnover, she feels the responsibility of making sure it continues to grow in order to be able to look after her employee and family.

-She is her company’s whole marketing team, and has a limited online presence, and relies completely on a couple of websites such as Etsy.
+She is her company’s whole marketing team, and has a limited online presence.
+Unfortunately she relies completely on a couple of websites such as Etsy.
 She has social profiles but isn’t really sure how to utilise them in the best way for her business.

-In the past she has approached a few companies about online marketing but had a bad experience where she paid a lot for an inefficient and badly designed website, so is a bit wary.
-She doesn’t know much about how she could generate more traffic to her website and isn’t aware of just how many avenues she could go down in order to maximise her chances of her product being seen by her target audience.
+In the past she has approached a few companies about online marketing.
+However having had a bad experience where she paid a lot for an inefficient and badly designed website, so is a bit wary.
+She doesn’t know much about how she could generate more traffic to her website.
+Also uneducated just how many avenues she could go down in order to maximise her chances of her product being seen by her target audience.
 She doesn’t have any understanding of SEO, and how it can be used to generate more regular traffic.
-She’d like for someone to share her passion for her business as well as be able to take a load off of her shoulders without her feeling like she needs to oversee everything.
+She’d like for someone to share her passion for her business as well as be able to take a load off of her shoulders.
+Ideally without her feeling like she needs to oversee everything.

 By making an avatar as real as this one, you get to take a closer look at your company’s approach.
 In this particular example, it might be good to reflect on how you can get Helen to trust you?
 How can you come up with a marketing approach that will demonstrate that your business encompasses everything she needs to solve her problems?
 Will your marketing strategy be understood by her?